 Types of Exercise

-The main types of training styles out there are focussed around weight training and cardiovascular exercise.
+The main types of training styles out there are focused around weight training and cardiovascular exercise.
 Depending on your fitness goal, they both should have more than enough to offer you.
-In an ideal world, you should really be doing a healthy balance of both the reap all of the benefits possible, but that’s not always practical.
+In an ideal world, you should really be doing a healthy balance of both to reap all of the benefits possible, but that’s not always practical.
 Here are the key factors of each: